BeratMert29/TaskTrackingVersion_1/README.md

 # TaskTrackingVersion_1
- This is the project I am currently working on.
-It is a task tracking system that adds projects, tasks, sprints , sub tasks and users and manages their relations in database
+ This is the project I worked on in my internship.
+I aim to update and improve this project more in the future.